ZeyadAttia5/Webpage-Template/README.md

 # Landing Page

-This is just a template for a landing page.
+This is just a template for a webpage.